facebookexperimental/conjugate_estimators/README.md

 where mu is the mean of the (weighted) sample labels, n is the sample size in bits, and ppf is the [inverse CDF](https://en.wikipedia.org/wiki/Quantile_function) function.

+Consider using the [Kumaraswamy](https://en.wikipedia.org/wiki/Kumaraswamy_distribution) distribution instead of Beta for a more efficient analytical inverse CDF function.

 CBE is an unbiased estimator of the population mean because CBE's mean is alpha/(alpha + beta).
 As n->inf, alpha_prior and beta_prior wash out, and the expression simplifies to mu.